Fall 2024 Application

 Admission to WWU Honors is completed through a supplemental application process and is selective.
-Any student applying to WWU or admitted to WWU can apply to WWU Honors.
 Competitive Honors applicants clearly demonstrate a passion for challenging themselves in the classroom.
-All applications completed by the March deadline will be thoroughly reviewed, applications completed by the early January deadline will receive priority consideration.
+All applications completed by the regular deadline will be thoroughly reviewed, and applications completed by the priority deadline will receive priority consideration.

 The Honors College at WWU uses rolling admissions to evaluate and admit students as applications are received.
 While uncommon, we may fill our cohort prior to the regular admissions deadline, so it is advised to apply early.

 December 13, 2023